edenxcodes/edenxcodes/README.md

 Here are some ideas to get you started: -->

-✦  🚀 I’m currently working on finance app <br>
+✦  🚀 I’m currently working on open source projects <br>
 ✦  🌱 I’m currently learning web 3 <br>
 ✦  🤖 I’m looking to collaborate on robotic projects <br>
 ✦  👀 I’m looking for help with Github swags <br>